serhii-babich/html-accordion-tabs/README.md

 }
 ```

-And let’s go through each rule to understand what happens.
+Let’s go through each rule to understand what happens.

 First of all, I decided to create some CSS variables for order property, so this is what is inside `:root` rule.
 We’ll get back to this a bit later.